HenrikSamuelsson/C_Plus_Plus_Primer/Exercise_04_31/Exercise_04_31.md

 someValue ? ++x, ++y : --x, --y
 ```
 #####Answer
-This expression is valid and will be evaluated in the following order
+This expression is valid and will be evaluated in the following way:
 ```cpp
 someValue ? (++x, ++y) : (--x, --y)
 ```
-because the comma operator have lower precedence than the conditional operator.
+This is because the comma operator have lower precedence than the conditional operator.

 The first operand i.e. ++x, ++y will be executed if someValue is (something interpreted as) true.
 The entire expression will in this case be evaluted to the result of ++y.